-Select the Vista installation you would like to fix.
+Select the installation you would like to fix.
 There usually is only one listed.
 If no operating systems are listed, then some major corruption or failure has occurred.
 You’ll either looking at a complete reinstall or even a hard drive replacement.
-If you try to reinstall and Vista cannot see or write to the hard drive, then you have your answer.
+If you try to reinstall and Windows cannot see or write to the hard drive, then you have your answer.

 5. We need to get to a hard drive scan.
 Click the System Recovery Options.
 Click on Command Prompt.